 Is there a charge for TV service in the residence halls?

-The service is provided in all residence hall rooms and the cost is included in standard room and board fees.
+The service is provided in all University housing, and the cost is included in standard room and board fees.

 My television does not appear to be working properly.
 What should I do?